 Brushing and flossing

-- The head of your toothbrush should be placed beside the teeth, and the tips of the bristles placed at a 45-degree-angle to the gumline.
+- Put the head of the toothbrush against your gumline and the tips of the bristles at a 45-degree angle to the gumline.
 (You may need to ask your parent for help with this.)

-- Move the toothbrush back and forth, using short strokes and a scrubbing motion, several times in each spot.
+- Move the toothbrush back and forth, going in a circle and scrubbing, several times in each spot.

 - Keep the bristles angled against the gumline, while you brush both the inner and outer surfaces of each tooth.